 - Gift Certificate number

 Create Custom Word Label

 Surprisingly, I was appalled that there wasn’t any predefined gift certificate paper available that I liked.
 This meant I needed to create my own.
-Again, you’re free to experiment.
-I decided to have each sheet of 8 ½” x 11″ paper to have 3 gift certificates.
+But, again, you’re free to experiment.
+I decided to have each sheet of 8 ½” x 11″ paper have 3 gift certificates.
 This way, they could fit in matching #10 envelopes.

 I also wanted to put some white space between each certificate to make it easier to cut the gift certificates.
 A sharp paper cutter is nice for these situations, but scissors work.

 For this tutorial, we’ll create the custom labels for 8.5 x 11 paper.
 These instructions also show the menu names for Microsoft 365.
 Your Word version may be different, but the process is the same.